oggstr/xflate/README.md

 It's not intended for use.
 Rather, it's as a means of testing the feasibility of the algorithm for real data.

+This cannot be stated enough.
+The code is quite bad in places.

 ## Why is it interesting?

 In the paper the authors make a domain simplification along the lines of "the majority of content on the web is English, therefore we can focus on that".